 What we do

-Whether you are a freelancer/contractor or an employee with an odd job, TaxPay will provide you with a simple solution.
+Whether you are a freelancer/contractor or an employee, TaxPay will provide you with a simple solution.

 If you don't want to face the stress and hassle that comes when dealing with tax issues, administration, and the responsibility of operating your own tax file at the tax authorities, TaxPay's umbrella services are there for you.